https://www.ku.com.au/

 The play equipment is many and varied, with climbing walls, monkey bars, swings, and see-saws – and we have to mention the iconic carved kookaburras that overlook a small sandpit, one of several nature-inspired artistic elements of the park.

-Known as a five-star playground in Melbourne for the sheer amount of activities and facilities, Markham Reserve is a park well worth stopping by for a play.
-There is parking available as well as seating and toilets.
+Known as a five-star playground in Melbourne for its extensive range of activities and facilities, Markham Reserve is a park well worth visiting for a play.
+There is parking, seating, and toilets available.

 Location: 80 Victory Blvd, Ashburton